How to Use Hair Conditioner for Best Results

 Type: Lightweight, daily rinse-out conditioner

 About: Ditch the toxic animal keratin proteins and silicones of your regular conditioner with our favorite silicone-free conditioner for any hair type: GRO Revitalizing Conditioner.
+Celebrity stylist Ashley Streicher states: "This conditioner is smoothing enough for dry brittle hair but light enough for fine and thin.
+It somehow has a nice heavy, moisturizing feel in the shower but does not weigh the hair down or leave any kind of greasy or heavy residue."

 Why you'll love it: